Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 CachedBuild is a snapshot built from successful compiler output on disk.
 Internally it stores HashMaps such as:

-• nodes: HashMap<abs_path, HashMap<node_id, NodeInfo>>
+• nodes: HashMap<AbsPath, HashMap<NodeId, NodeInfo>>

-• id_to_path_map: HashMap<source_id, path>
+• id_to_path_map: HashMap<SolcFileId, String>

-• external_refs: HashMap<src_string, declaration_id>
+• external_refs: HashMap<SrcLocation, NodeId>

 At request time, the server uses this snapshot to resolve references quickly, then merges results from other cached builds to get cross-file coverage.